kolbyg/hydrus-presets/README.md

 Completed Downloaders:

 Tiktok - You must go to tiktok.com in your browser, then export the cookies and import them into Hydrus.
+You do not need to login, this is only to skip past the browser verification.
 This extension can make the process easy: https://chrome.google.com/webstore/detail/get-cookiestxt/bgaddhkoddajcdgocldbbfleckgcbcid

-Instagram - Currently unworking due to the change that broke every other Instagram downloader
+Instagram - Currently unworking due to the change that broke every other Instagram downloader, login required, sign in to Instagram.com and use this extension to export cookies: https://chrome.google.com/webstore/detail/get-cookiestxt/bgaddhkoddajcdgocldbbfleckgcbcid